 Matteo Munaretto, Piero Munaretto, Stefano Rossini

-The journalists of Giornale della Vela, together with Motorboats and Top Yacht Design, commit themselves every day to guaranteeing quality, updated and correct information on the world of boating for free through the websites.
-If you appreciate our work, please support us by subscribing to our magazine.
+The journalists of the Sailing Newspaper, strive every day to ensure quality, up-to-date and correct information about the boating world free of charge through their websites.
+If you appreciate our work, support us by subscribing to the magazine.
 The annual subscription costs only 49 euros!

-Every day, interviews, sea trials, webinars.
-All the sailing world, minute by minute, but on line.
-CLICK HERE to sign up, it’s free!
+Daily interviews, boat trials, webinars.
+The whole sail, minute by minute.
+But on video!
+CLICK HERE To sign up, it’s free!